 Can UFC fighters refuse bouts with short notice?

 UFC fighters can decline short-notice bouts, though the commercial and contractual consequences of doing so vary depending on individual contract terms and the fighter’s position within the organisation.
-High-ranked and commercially valuable fighters generally have more negotiating leverage to decline unfavourable short-notice opportunities than those earlier in their UFC careers.
+High-ranked and commercially valuable fighters generally have more negotiating use to decline unfavourable short-notice opportunities than those earlier in their UFC careers.